Yosef91/Yosef91/README.md

 - 👀 I’m interested in python
-- 🌱 I’m currently learning pygame
+- 🌱 I’m currently learning robotics, python, and command line
 - 💞️ I’m looking to collaborate on pygame
 - ⚡ Fun fact: I like python

 the python repository is packed with python coding.

-the hacking repository is new, so it won't be so much stuff.

-the only thing you will find their is gandalf stuff wich are for https://gandalf.lakera.ai/

 other github sites for coding games are:

 https://github.com/russs123/Shooter

 https://github.com/techwithtim/Pygame-Tutorials